felix-elugbaju/Group_B_VirtualEscapeRoom/README.md

 3. Call make by typing

-        make
+        make all

-4. The program will be built into `build/VirtualEscapeRoom`, so you can run the program by
+4. The program will be built into `bin/Application.OUT`, so you can run the program by

-        ./build/VirtualEscapeRoom
+        ./bin/Application.OUT